Skip to content

 How It All Fits Together

 When you add a new photo, we first look for objects and faces.
 If we find faces, we generate embeddings for them.
 These embeddings then get added to our face clusters.
+Then, if the semantic search models are installed, we generate a SigLIP2 embedding for the photo too.
 All this information gets stored in our database so we can find it later.

 Under the Hood